 Flat File Message Headers

-For outbound flat-file instance messages, you can configure the flat file assembler to produce a header by specifying the appropriate schema in its Header Specification Name design-time property or the XMLNORM.HeaderSpecName message context property.
+For outbound flat‑file messages, you can configure the flat file assembler to generate a header.
+To do this, specify the appropriate schema in the Header Specification Name design‑time property or set the XMLNORM.HeaderSpecName message context property.

 Flat File Message Bodies